Desno365/Desno365.github.io/minecraft/desnoguns-mod/index.md

 ## Older versions

-<i>Get old versions of the mod compatible with old versions of Minecraft PE:</i>
+Get old versions of the mod compatible with old versions of Minecraft PE:

 <div markdown="0"><a href="{{ site.url }}/minecraft/desnoguns-mod/older-versions" class="btn">Older versions</a></div>